FilmColors/VIAN/_docs/source/user_interface/perspectives.rst

 Player Perspective
 ******************

-The Player Perspective remove all UI-Elements, allowing to have the full screen displaying the current movie.
+The Player Perspective removes all UI-Elements, allowing to have the full screen displaying the current movie.

 .. figure:: persp_player.png